Zorander42/KoA_TroopCalc/README.md

 Not all possible errors are accounted for.
 Supply the march capacity prompt with only a whole number.
 The tier prompt accepts t7, t8, T7, T8, 7, and 8 as valid input.

+## To Do ##

+-- Add siege support
+-- Support for other max tiers
+-- Better looking output

 ## For a good time and the best alliance go to... ###
 Kingdom 387, SDW